Dance in Israel: Dance companies

 The Batsheva Dance Company is an internationally acclaimed dance company based in Tel Aviv.
 It was founded by Martha Graham and Baroness Batsheva De Rothschild in 1964.
 From its inception until 1979, the prima ballerina of Batsheva was Rina Schenfeld; she and Rena Gluck were the company's principal dancers for many years.
 Ohad Naharin has been artistic director since 1990.

 The Bat-Dor Dance Company was an Israeli dance company co-founded by Baroness Batsheva de Rothschild and dancer Jeannette Ordman.
 Bat Dor made its debut in 1968 with Ordman as its leading dancer.
 The company existed until July 2006.

 The Inbal Dance Theater focuses on the dance of ethnic communities in Israel, among them Yemenite Jews, Moroccan Jews, Iranian Jews and Kurdish Jews.
 The group is known for incorporating biblical themes and an ancient dance language into modern dance moves.
 The group was founded in 1949 by Sara Levi-Tanai, Jerusalem-born of a Yemenite family.
+The company is currently directed by Barak Marshal.

 The Kibbutz Contemporary Dance Company, based in Kibbutz Ga'aton, participates in some 200 performances a year in Israel and overseas.

 The Rina Schoenfeld Dance Theater, founded in 1978, developed an eclectic blend of Bauhaus ideology, theater, modern dance and ballet which used physical objects to "guide the imagination to places beyond dance."

 The Israel Ballet, which performs classical and neo-classical ballets, was founded in 1967 by Berta Yampolsky and Hillel Markman.
 In 1975, the troupe performed George Balanchine's Serenade, bringing the company international acclaim.
 After watching a performance in New York, Balanchine granted the Israel Ballet permission to perform his works free of charge.

 The Adama Dance Company, established by Liat Dror and Nir Ben Gal, is based in Mitzpe Ramon.
 The company has seven dancers and runs a children's dance school.